teamputtygen/hn-docs/docs/getting-started/activation.rst

 https://portal.exoscale.com/register?coupon=XXXXXXX

-1. Enter your email address and password you wish to use.
+1. Enter the email address and password you wish to use.
 Accept the terms and hit sign up.

 .. image:: ../images/exoscale-voucher-redeem.png